Raku/doc/README.md

 There is also a command line tool called "p6doc".

-(If you are browsing this repository via GitHub, it will not display most files correctly, because this is Perl 6 Pod, and GitHub assumes Perl 5 POD).
+(If you are browsing this repository via GitHub, it will not display most files correctly, because this is Perl 6 Pod, and GitHub assumes Perl 5 Pod).

 ## README in other languages